awsdocs/amazon-workmail-user-guide/doc_source/multiple_calendars.md

 # Work with Multiple Calendars<a name="multiple_calendars"></a>

 You can open multiple calendars in a single overview\.
-You can open the calendars side\-by\-side or in an overlay to see the calendars transparently stacked on top of each other\.
-By default, the calendars are opened side\-by\-side\.
+You can open the calendars side by side or in an overlay to see the calendars transparently stacked on top of each other\.
+By default, the calendars are opened side by side\.

 **To work with multiple calendars**